dmpop/awry/README.md

 1. Make sure that your local machine or remote web server has PHP and ExiTool installed.
 2. Clone the project's repository using the `git clone https://github.com/dmpop/raw-cow.git` command.
 Alternatively, download the latest source code using the appropriate button on the project's page.
 3. Open the _raw-cow/config.php_ file and change example values, if necessary.
-4. Put RAW files into _raw-cow/RAW_ directory.
+4. Put RAW files into the _raw-cow/RAW_ directory.
 5. To run RAW Cow locally, switch in the terminal to the _raw-cow_ directory,  run the `php -S 127.0.0.1:8000` command, and point the browser to the _127.0.0.1:8000_ address.

 ## Run RAW Cow in a container

 1. Install [Podman](https://podman.io) and [Buildah](https://buildah.io).
 2. Create separate directories for RAW, JPEG, and Hald LUT files on the host machine.
+3. Modify the available options in the _raw-cow/config.php_ file, if necessary.
-3. Switch to the _raw-cow_ directory and build an image using the `./buildah.sh` command.
+4. Switch to the _raw-cow_ directory and build an image using the `./buildah.sh` command.
-4. Run a container on port 8000: `podman run -d --rm -p 8000:8000 -v /path/to/RAW:/usr/src/raw-cow/RAW -v /path/to/JPG:/usr/src/raw-cow/JPG -v /path/to/LUT:/usr/src/raw-cow/LUT raw-cow` (replace _/path/to/RAW_ with the actual path to the directory for RAW files, _/path/to/JPG_ with the path to the an empty directory for the converted JPEG files, and _/path/to/LUT_ with the path to the a directory for storing Hald CLUT files).
+5. Run a container on port 8000: `podman run -d --rm -p 8000:8000 -v /path/to/RAW:/usr/src/raw-cow/RAW -v /path/to/JPG:/usr/src/raw-cow/JPG -v /path/to/LUT:/usr/src/raw-cow/LUT raw-cow` (replace _/path/to/RAW_ with the actual path to the directory for RAW files, _/path/to/JPG_ with the path to the an empty directory for the converted JPEG files, and _/path/to/LUT_ with the path to the a directory for storing Hald CLUT files).
-5. Point the browser to _http://127.0.0.1:8000_ (replace _127.0.0.1_ with the actual IP address or domain name of the machine running the container).
+6. Point the browser to _http://127.0.0.1:8000_ (replace _127.0.0.1_ with the actual IP address or domain name of the machine running the container).

 The [Linux Photography](https://gumroad.com/l/linux-photography) book provides detailed information  on installing and using RAW Cow.
 Get your copy at [Google Play Store](https://play.google.com/store/books/details/Dmitri_Popov_Linux_Photography?id=cO70CwAAQBAJ) or [Gumroad](https://gumroad.com/l/linux-photography).